Macon County Public Health Center

 HIV & AIDS Patient Services

 Tuberculosis screening tests are provided by appointment any day except Thursday.
 Tuberculosis medications and other services are provided as needed for all clients with known tuberculosis infection or active disease.
-No fees are charged for these services.
+No fees are charged for treatment services.

 More and more Macon County residents are traveling as students, tourists, missionaries, and business travelers to remote corners of the world where there is a far greater risk of disease exposure than here at home.
 In response, we have expanded our travel vaccination and information services so that we can now provide all of the shots and health information that most travelers need.

-Call for an appointment ahead of time and talk to one of our nurses about your travel plans.
+Call for an appointment and talk to one of our nurses about your travel plans.
 The nurse will ask you about your itinerary, prior immunizations, and health problems, and then determine what shots you need and when you should get them.
 Don't wait until the last minute to get your shots!

 To read up on health risks and prevention for your trip, go to one of these sites: